Nap0814/Fantasy-Football-Analysis_Website/README.md

 ## Data Overview

 We’re using a dataset from [Pro Football Reference](https://www.pro-football-reference.com/years/2024/fantasy.htm), which includes ~12,000 player-season entries and around 35 features.
-It covers standard NFL stats (like targets, carries, and touchdowns), fantasy metrics (like points per game and rank), and advanced features like player grades and red zone usage.
+It covers standard NFL stats (like targets, carries, and touchdowns), fantasy metrics (like points per game and rank), and advanced features like player grades and red zone usage over since 2004.

 ## Main Question
 #### Can we predict a player's final fantasy football rank for the next season using prior-year stats and player grades?